-Packed with wholesome ingredients like oats and applesauce, these nut free snack bars make an easy breakfast or snack for kids and grown-ups.
+Inside: Get a recipe for a nut free snack bar that’s packed with wholesome ingredients like oats and applesauce.
+They make an easy breakfast or snack for kids and grown-ups.

 These nut free snack bars are soft and moist, sweet (but not too sweet), and very satisfying.
 You could easily swap in dried fruit for the chocolate chips.

 Mix dry ingredients (oats through cinnamon) in a medium bowl.
 In another bowl, combine eggs, applesauce, honey, and vanilla and mix well.

 Add wet to dry ingredients and stir until combined.

 Pour batter into baking pan lined with parchment and bake for 25 minutes or until lightly browned around edges and set in the middle.
 Gently lift bars out of pan and set on cooling rack.
 When cool, slice into squares.

 What kind of oats should I use in these nut-free bars?

 I used old-fashioned oats in these (they’re bigger and chewier) but you could also use quick oats.
 Remember that all oats (whether old-fashioned or quick) are 100% whole grain and high in fiber.

 I can’t eat eggs (or don’t have any).
 Now what?